Maximizing HEDIS Audit Automation Efficiencies with the Right Staff

 Improved Data Integrity

 Integrity refers to the overall completeness, consistency, and accuracy of an organization’s data.
-You can improve data integrity through automatic cleaning, which is a faster and less error-prone manner of fixing or removing existing data that is incorrect, ill-formatted, duplicated, incomplete, or corrupted.
+You can improve data integrity through automatic cleaning — a faster and more accurate manner of fixing or removing existing data that is incorrect, ill-formatted, duplicated, incomplete, or corrupted.
 Additionally, automated software can ensure real-time accuracy by checking whether information gets recorded consistently and reliably into your database.

 With HEDIS, automation might shift skills and change roles, but one thing is becoming increasingly clear: People will continue to play a critical role.
-Think of automation as enhancing jobs and organizations’ performances.
-Certain staff may need to acquire new technical skills to help manage technologies, and ensure the right processes and tools are in place to succeed.
+Think of automation as enhancing jobs and your organization’s performance.
+Some team members may need to acquire new technical skills to help manage technologies and ensure the right processes and tools are in place to succeed.

-Because not all processes can be automated, it’s important to first identify those which can be—both fully and partly.
+Because not all processes can be automated, it’s important to first identify those that can be — both fully and partly.
 Aside from form prefilling, form delivery, and alerts, some commonly automated healthcare processes include patient scheduling and appointment reminders.
 These are areas that can improve patient experience, contributing to high-quality healthcare.
 But many of them will undoubtedly need administrative and/or clinical professionals to create, manage, and update them.

 One key tool a health plan can use is a robotic process automation program, especially if it offers features for monitoring quality protocols.
-There are several other medical record management software tools that may help in cleaning up patient data and automating form delivery based on predetermined triggering events.
+Several medical record management software tools can help in cleaning up patient data and automating form delivery based on predetermined triggering events.
 But these tools cannot act alone.
 They require technical support and often require customer service support when patients encounter issues.
 They also require an administrative group on the receiving end, continuing to track patients’ whereabouts and help coordinate care.

 The effectiveness of any tool depends on its users.
-To maximize your organization’s success with HEDIS audit compliance automation, search for talent, including clinicians, coders, and non-clinical staff, capable of using your automation tools to their fullest potential.
+To maximize your organization’s success with HEDIS audit compliance automation, search for talent — including coders, RN case managers, UR nurses, quality reviewers, care coordinators, and non-clinical staff — capable of using your automation tools to their fullest potential.
 Consider training your employees to provide them with essential skills and knowledge related to automation.